ACL Tears Treatment in Glendale, CA

 If you injure your ACL, you may feel or hear a pop in the knee and experience immediate swelling.
 Immediate pain on the outside, or lateral, aspect of the knee is common.

-If you sustain an ACL injury, please call our office to be evaluated and begin treatment.
+If you sustain an ACL injury, please see an orthopedic surgeon to be evaluated and initiate treatment.
 The first steps in treatment are:

 - Ice, anti-inflammatories to reduce swelling.